Requirements for macOS

 Instructions in this documentation assume macOS 10.13.x or later.
 Others may work, but have not been tested.

-Qt for Device Creation does not yet provide cross-compiler tools for macOS, but the USB connection to the target device can be used for deploying applications that do not require compilation.
+Boot to Qt does not yet provide cross-compiler tools for macOS, but the USB connection to the target device can be used for deploying applications that do not require compilation.

 |libusb-1.0||Required by the QDB tool.|